scionproto/scion/doc/dev/design/router-port-dispatch.rst

    - remove support for old UDP underlay with default port 30041.
      Remove the packet dispatching/forwarding functionality from "dispatcher".
      Only SCMP echo responder remains in dispatcher.
 Rename to "SCMP Daemon" (scmpd).
-   - set suitable default for port range in ``dispatched_ports`` topology configuration
+   - set suitable default for port range in ``dispatched_ports`` topology configuration.